jessepav/lacygoill-wiki-backup/vim/vim9.md

 As an example, when you set the `'opfunc'` option.

 ##
-## In the future, check that a failed `:import` aborts the sourcing of a script

-Once this todo item is fixed (`:h todo /abort`):

-   > - Error in any command in "vim9script" aborts sourcing.

-### Should we use a try conditional for some of our imports, and bail out when they fail?
+## Should we use a try conditional for some of our imports, to give some message before bailing out when they fail?

-Because if  an import fails,  there might be no  guarantee that the  script will work as expected.
+Note that  any error  – including  a failing  import –  causes Vim  to abort sourcing a script.

 For example: